 First and foremost, ensuring proper levels of ventilation in your home is key to avoiding radon problems.
 Especially in “trouble areas” such as basements or crawlspaces, ventilation allows clean air to circulate in your home.
 Vapor barriers also protect against harmful gases entering the home through these spaces.
 A closed home, especially in the winter months, can lead to an increased risk of radon exposure for the home’s inhabitants.

 There are certain steps you can take if you feel (or know) that your house is at a high risk level for radon entering the home.
 Certain types of fans and ventilation systems can be installed to increase the overall ventilation in your home.
 Remember—clean air is the best defense against harmful indoor gases such as radon.
 During warmer months, one of the best ways to circulate good air in your home is to open doors and windows on a regular basis to allow outside air in.
-Proper air exchange is critical to ensuring your home has a high indoor air quality and is at low risk of “stale” air or the presence of dangerous gases.
+Proper air flow is critical to ensuring your home has a high indoor air quality and is at low risk of “stale” air or the presence of dangerous gases.

 If your home is tested and found to have radon present, it’s best to not take any risks and contact a qualified contractor immediately.
 Lowering high levels of radon in the home requires very specific and technical skills and knowledge, which is why it’s best to not try to handle it yourself.
 Without proper knowledge and equipment, the risk of radon exposure and concentration in the home actually increases.Tags: home ventilation, Indoor air quality, radon, radon testing, Safety, ventilation